Cosplay Fetish

 Uncommon · ≈ 1 in 100

-- 01Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population, J. Sex Research 54(2):161-171broad fetishism (objects/materials, incl. costumes) ~44% interest; erotic cosplay is a niche costume/character subset
+- 01Joyal & Carpentier (2017), The Prevalence of Paraphilic Interests and Behaviors in the General Population, J. Sex Research 54(2):161-171general-population prevalence: in a survey of 1,040 adults, fetishism toward objects or materials - the class an erotic costume interest belongs to - drew interest from ~44% of respondents; erotic cosplay is a narrow costume/character subset scaled down from this umbrella figure

 - 02An A–Z of Kinks and Fetishes — Glamourlay framing of cosplay and costume/character role-play as a mainstream-adjacent kink